 Start these exercises straight away.
-Hand, wrist and elbow exercises are only needed while you are wearing a sling.
-You can stop these once they become easy and you have full movement.
 Try to do these exercises 4-5 times a day.
 Repeat each exercise 10 times.

 Hand, wrist and elbow exercises:

 - Open and close your hand.
 Next, move your wrist up and down.
 Repeat 10 times. - 2.
 After a few days, hold a soft ball or rolled up socks.
 Squeeze the ball and hold for 5 seconds.
 Repeat 5 times.